nixworks/public/news/2010/11/21/README.md

 ##### Eruptions
 ### [The death toll from the eruptions of Mount Merapi in Indonesia reaches 292. ](/news/2010/11/21/the-death-toll-from-the-eruptions-of-mount-merapi-in-indonesia-reaches-292.md)
-_Context: eruptions, Mounts Merapi, Indonesia_
+_Context: Indonesia, eruptions, Mounts Merapi_

 ##### Haiti's presidential election
 ### [Four Haitian presidential candidates call for the postponement of the Haitian elections set for November 28 as the country struggles with a cholera epidemic which has killed nearly 1,200. ](/news/2010/11/21/four-haitian-presidential-candidates-call-for-the-postponement-of-the-haitian-elections-set-for-november-28-as-the-country-struggles-with-a.md)
-_Context: Haiti's presidential election, worst epidemic of cholera_
+_Context: worst epidemic of cholera, Haiti's presidential election_

 ##### Pike River mine
 ### [Rescuers begin drilling a hole to analyse air inside the Pike River mine in New Zealand.
 There has been no communication with the 29 trapped miners. ](/news/2010/11/21/rescuers-begin-drilling-a-hole-to-analyse-air-inside-the-pike-river-mine-in-new-zealand-there-has-been-no-communication-with-the-29-trapped.md)
-_Context: New Zealand, Pike River mine_
+_Context: Pike River mine, New Zealand_

 ##### International Tiger Forum
 ### [Russia hosts the International Tiger Forum summit meeting of international wildlife experts and officials from 13 countries in St.Petersburg, to discuss the protection of tigers which could become extinct in 12 years if unprotected. ](/news/2010/11/21/russia-hosts-the-international-tiger-forum-summit-meeting-of-international-wildlife-experts-and-officials-from-13-countries-in-st-petersburg.md)
-_Context: International Tiger Forum, extinction, St.Petersburg, tiger_
+_Context: extinction, tiger, St.Petersburg, International Tiger Forum_

 ##### Aasia Bibi
 ### [Aasia Bibi, a Christian woman sentenced to death in Pakistan on charges of blasphemy against Islam, appeals to President Asif Ali Zardari to pardon her. ](/news/2010/11/21/aasia-bibi-a-christian-woman-sentenced-to-death-in-pakistan-on-charges-of-blasphemy-against-islam-appeals-to-president-asif-ali-zardari-to.md)